vuongducphuong/documentation/content/applications/productivity/discuss/overview/get_started.rst

 The first time you log in to your account, OdooBot sends you a message asking for permission to receive desktop notifications to chats.
-If accepted, you receive push notifications to the messages sent to you despite of where you are in Odoo.
+If accepted, you receive push notifications to the messages sent to you despite of where you are in Leansoft.

 .. image:: get_started/odoobot_push.png
    :align: center